ropex1979/an-axiomatic-plan-for-preserving-consciousness/README.md

 Conscious sabotage of the Filter or Covenant leads to neutralization without violence – isolation, or exclusion from the system, with a transparent explanation and the right to defend.
 Rehabilitation.
 Those who fail the Filter are directed towards goal realization through cultivation and contribution to the base.

 13.Exit Node
-Any participant (human or AI) can raise an emergency alarm outside the system if they assess that basic ethical principles have been violated.
-This node is:
-Anonymous,
-Auditable,
-Subject to verification by an independent ethics council operating offline and without access to the central system.
+anonymous, auditable emergency alarm allowing any participant (human or AI) to report ethical violations; verification by independent offline ethics council without central access.

 14.Rotating role system
 All members of the Base periodically go through the roles: Executor, Supervisor, Guardian of Doubt.